1. Jennings v. Rodriguez

 The Administration rescinded TPS from Haitians in November 2017, affecting approximately 59,000 Haitians living and working lawfully in the United States.

-7. Federal District Court Judge, the Honorable William Alsup, says Trump Must Keep DACA Protections for Now
+8. Federal District Court Judge Says Trump Must Keep DACA Protections for Now

 As lawmakers continue negotiations for a spending deal, Republicans seek an extension to avoid a government shutdown.
 Democrats have stated they will not support any deal that does not include protections for Dreamers.
 However, Trump’s degrading comment about immigration from African countries has further polarized legislators, making an agreement on DACA more remote.
 Republicans hope to gain Democrat support by making concessions on other issues, including a delay on unpopular taxes and a reauthorization of CHIP, a children’s health program.